jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 1
 Legendary Artifact - Rock
 {T}: Target creature you control gains Trample until end of turn.
-{1},Sacrifice Dorrie: Draw a card.
+{1}, Sacrifice Dorrie: Draw a card.
+---
+Doesn't that look like one of Esquie's stones?
+- Sciel
 ```

 [card implementation](../custom/cards/d/dorrie.txt)